fragglet/WadGadget/src/help/boomref.md

 Notes:

  1. Delay for odc kind is constant at 150 gametics or about 4.333 secs
  2. The lock field allows any key to open a door, or a specific key to open a door, or all keys to open a door.
  3. If the sk=ck field is 0 (n) skull and cards are different keys, otherwise they are treated identically.
 Hence an "all" type door requires 3 keys if sk=ck is 1, and 6 keys if sk=ck is 0.
  4. Speed is 2/4/8/16 units per tic

-#### generalized lifts (1024 types)
+#### Generalized lifts (1024 types)

     field   description                       NBits    Mask     Shift
     -------------------------------------------------------------------